-Size is probably one of the biggest differences that becomes immediately obvious if you put a Pitbull and a Staffie side by side.
+Size is probably one of the biggest differences that become immediately obvious if you put a Pitbull and a Staffie side by side.

 Pitbulls are definitely larger dogs.
 An average Pitbull will grow to be about 40-50 cm tall and weigh up to 15-30 kg.

-A Staffie, on the other hand, will probably be closer to 30-40 cm tall and weight closer to 10-17 kg.
+A Staffie, on the other hand, will probably be closer to 30-40 cm tall and weigh closer to 10-17 kg.

 Both are large, muscular dogs but a Pittie is definitely larger.
 This is probably due to the fact that Pitbulls have been bred specifically to display excellent fighting qualities and when it comes to fighting, size is an important factor.
 Staffies have been bred mostly as pet and companion dogs where large size does not only not offer any benefits but may actually be a bit of a disadvantage.